Commercial Whiskey Barrel Aging

 Winemakers often age full-bodied red varieties like Malbec, Petite Verdot, and Rhône Valley blends in Hungarian oak barrels.
 Wineries such as Obsidian Ridge Estate and Royal Tokaji utilize these casks.

-Brandy is a popular spirit aged in Hugarian oak barrels, specifically the fruit brandy originating from Hungary, Pálinka.
+Brandy is a popular spirit aged in Hungarian oak barrels, specifically the fruit brandy originating from Hungary, Pálinka.
 You can find some specialty whiskeys aged in them as well, such as Killowen Irish Blended Whiskey 10 Year Hungarian Oak.

 MONGOLIAN oak